lucker6666/subwire/readme.markdown

 Brain Dump
 ==========
-Brain Dump is a simple blogging platform with one special aspect: everyone can post things.
-It's meant for team collaboration.
-Post brain dumps, ideas, URLs, screenshots and other images, code and everythin else you can imagine.
+Brain Dump is a kind of simple blogging platform with one special aspect: everyone can post things.
+It's designed for team collaboration or something like this.
+The main idea is to provide an very easy, intuitive and lightwight platform to share brain dumps*, ideas, URLs, screenshots, images, code and everythin else you can imagine and want to share with someone else.
+Like your twitter stream or your facebook wall but not limited to 140 letters and public: everyone can post.

-Weighing in at around 300k, Brain Dump is fast, small, and flexible, with a simple theme system for easy customization.
+I've created that app to optimize the information flow in the yaana.de project.
+Everyday I sent an E-Mail with Nightly Build Release
+Notes.
+Every Week one Team-Newsletter and everytime we've got to share something our favorite communication tool was E-Mail.
+But we're livin in the 21th centuary.
+E-Mail is out.
+And E-Mail uncool.
+Brain Dump is cool ;)

+(* brain dumps (came from core dump) are that kind of raw messy text, which comes up if I simply stream my toughts and everything what crosses my mind in a textfield (or a chat window).
+Mostly thats a mess of unsorted ideas, thoughts, sensless stuff and so on).

-It's based on the great work of Kelli Shavers Tangarine (https://github.com/kellishaver/Tangerine).
+It's based on the great work of Kelli Shavers lightweight tumblelog application "Tangarine" (https://github.com/kellishaver/Tangerine).

 Supported Post Types